-The next song should mix well with the tone and speed of the current song.
+The next song should mix well with the vibe and speed of the current song.
 Try to keep the energy high and positive and choose a genre that you know that the crowd will like.
 Organizing your music will make the process of choosing your next song faster and easier.

 While reading a crowd can involve a little bit of guesswork sometimes, I’ve found a couple of ways to quickly find out if a song will mix well with the current song.

 When you’re DJing in public, it is important to always read the crowd.
 Base the choice of your song on these factors: